radioqueues/radioqueues/README.md

 ## TODO: Important Features

 - automatically show Main Queue on program start (even if it was hidden before)
-- button to rescan the project folder for new / modified files
+- detect deleted files from a subset-sub folder

 - scheduling queues, that have already been scheduled must not be modified, when they are in the past
 - do not enqueue entries/queues into the past